Tyrn/wei/the-insider-en.typ

      It was not Inis sitting on the bed, it was Yadan.

-     It  was  difficult  to  recognize  the  zealots'  leader -  he  wore  a well-tailored suit with a fashionable standing collar and a wide tie.
+     It  was  difficult  to  recognize  the  zealots'  leader---he  wore  a well-tailored suit with a fashionable standing collar and a wide tie.

      "Are you back?"
 Yadan asked.